modin-project/modin/docs/developer/architecture.rst

     - More for execution flow see on :doc:`Pyarrow on Ray </flow/modin/experimental/core/execution/ray/implementations/pyarrow_on_ray>` page.
 - cuDF on Ray (experimental)
     - Uses the Ray_ execution framework.
-    - The storage format is `cudf` and in-memory partition type a cuDF DataFrame.
+    - The storage format is `cudf` and in-memory partition type is a cuDF DataFrame.
     - More for execution flow see on :doc:`cuDF on Ray </flow/modin/core/execution/ray/implementations/cudf_on_ray/index>` page.

 .. _directory-tree: